OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 ![Out_of_range_datetimes](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/8.%20Images/Out_of_range_datetimes.png)

-Finally for this step, I'll convert the out of range values to and blank rows to 'NULL'.
+Finally for this step, I'll convert the out of range values and blank rows to 'NULL'.

     # Converting the out of range values and blank rows to NA values
     # Attempt to infer format of each date, and return NA for rows where conversion failed